return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_device_c.rst

         target phy_device struct

 .. _`genphy_config_aneg.description`:

 Description
 -----------

-Description: If auto-negotiation is enabled, we configure the advertising, and then restart auto-negotiation.
+If auto-negotiation is enabled, we configure the advertising, and then restart auto-negotiation.
 If it is not enabled, then we write the BMCR.

 .. _`genphy_aneg_done`: